by Zeenat Farooq

 Walnuts are available both raw or roasted and salted or unsalted.
 According to the U.S. Department of Agriculture National Nutrient Database, approximately 1 ounce of raw walnuts (28.35 grams) contains 185 calories and following amounts of other nutrients

 |Nutrient||Percentage (per ounce)|

-Nuts generally have a reputation for being a high calorie and high fat food.
-However, walnuts are also rich in good nutrients and provide heart healthy fats.
+Nuts generally have a reputation for being a high calorie and high-fat food.
+However, walnuts are also rich in good nutrients and provide heart-healthy fats.
 Walnuts have a high percentage of monounsaturated (MUFA) and polyunsaturated (PUFA) fats and are a good source of protein.
-The combination of healthy fats, protein, and fiber in walnuts increase satisfaction and fullness, which makes them a great snack compared to simple carbohydrate foods like chips or crackers.
+The combination of healthy fats, protein, and fibre in walnuts increase satisfaction and fullness, which makes them a great snack compared to simple carbohydrate foods like chips or crackers.

 Walnuts are a good source of the mineral copper whose deficiency is associated with lower bone mineral density and an increased risk of osteoporosis (a medical condition in which bones become thinner and less dense, making them easier to fracture and break).
 Copper also plays an important role in the maintenance of collagen (a substance that makes up the building blocks for bone) and elastin and without sufficient copper, the body cannot replace damaged collagen.
 This condition can lead to a range of other issues including joint dysfunction.
 Walnuts also contain manganese that has been shown to prevent osteoporosis in combination with the minerals calcium and copper.
 Magnesium, another mineral in walnuts, is important for bone formation as it aids in the absorption of calcium into the bone.